 ORDER IN THE COURT, THE JUDGE IS EATING BEANS!

-DWI HIT PARADE / Rookie Fairfax Judge Michael Cantrell busted for DUI in Calvert County; must not have had a Uber App
+DWI HIT PARADE / Fairfax Judge Michael Cantrell beats rap for DUI in Calvert County with big city mouthpiece William Brennan

 SOLOMON’S ISLAND, MD. – A Fairfax County District Court Judge who has not served one year yet on the bench in Virginia was arrested for DUI in Calvert County, Md., on April 28, 2017, at 11:09 pm by Calvert Deputy J. Curtin.